Bath Spa University is committed to ensuring equal opportunities for all staff.

 The Gender Pay Gap Report is a measure of the difference in pay between the average hourly earnings of male and female staff.

 In our case, this pay gap is mostly due to a higher proportion of female staff occupying more junior roles within the University, as well as the large number of female casual staff we employ, who are mainly Bath Spa University students.
 The large number of female casual workers is representative of our student population.

-The current gender pay gap at Bath Spa is disappointing, but comparisons to our 2018 and 2019 data show that both the mean and median pay gaps are reducing.
-We, as a community, must work together in addressing this vital moral and social challenge and ensure that we continue to reduce our gender pay gaps in future years.
+The current gender pay gap and Bath Spa is disappointing, but comparisons to our 2018 and 2019 data show that both the mean and median pay gaps are reducing.
+We, as a community, must be committed to working together in addressing this vital moral and social challenge and ensure that we continue to reduce our gender pay gaps in future years.

-To date, we've introduced a number of measures that aim to reduce the gender pay gap at Bath Spa, including Diversity and Unconscious Bias training and our Developing Leaders Programme.
+To date, we have introduced a number of measures that aim to reduce the gender pay gap at Bath Spa, including the Women’s Network, Diversity and Unconscious Bias training, and our Developing Leaders Programme.

 We have also: